hlagvankar/string-compressor/README.md

 # string-compressor
 Compress the given input string e.g.
-If input string is "AAABBCAADEEFF" its output will be "3A2B1C2A1D2E2F"
+If input string is "QQQFAAABEEEDFFC" its output will be "3QF3AB3ED2FC"